 You can also refer to the list of all the WordPress activity log alerts on the website.

 Disabling (excluding) the logging of a change from the WordPress activity log

 To disable the logging of a specific change:

-- Click on the Enable/Disable Alerts node in the plugin’s menu,
+- Click on the Enable/Disable Events node in the plugin’s menu,

-- Find the alert you want to disable (alerts are categorized),
+- Find the event you want to disable (alerts are categorized),

 - Untick the tick box next to the alert and click Save Changes.